-- 13. OFF-CAMPUS INTERNSHIP PLACEMENTS: Following completion of oncampus clinic experiences, students complete two internships.
+- 13. OFF-CAMPUS INTERNSHIP PLACEMENTS: Following completion of on-campus clinic experiences, students complete two internships.
 Each semester, approximately 35-50 graduate students complete their internship practica in schools, hospitals, skilled nursing facilities and community clinic settings with children and adults.
 The SLHS Department places interns throughout the SF Bay Area and occasionally beyond, based on individual situations, specializations, availability of supervision, and other factors. - 14.
 FALL COURSE ENROLLMENTS: GRADUATE: First semester classified graduate students will be advised to enroll in the following courses: - SLHS 701, SLHS 703, SLHS 708, SLHS 754, and SLHS 714 - Most students will be eligible for fall clinics upon entry (SLHS 880 +SLHS 713) - Please see slhs.sfsu.edu for more information about the courses that are required for the M.S. degree. - 15.
 CANVAS: SLHS faculty members use a course management platform called CANVAS to place course information and materials on line. iLearn allows students to access class information at any time, and facilitates communication between the student and faculty member, as well as with other students taking the course.
 Go to the following website to access contact information for a faculty member, as well as information about courses in which you are enrolled: https://canvas.sfsu.edu/canvas/students. - 16.
 QUESTIONS?
-Please do not hesitate to contact the SLHS Department Chair and Faculty Advisors (Listed in alphabetical order by last name): - Dr. Michael Clarke, Assistant Professor, email michaelclarke@sfsu.edu - Dr. Laura Epstein, Professor and Chair, (415) 405-2170, or email lepstein@sfsu.edu - Dr. Teresa Gray, Assistant Professor, (415) 338-1058, or email teresag@sfsu.edu - Dr. Marcia Raggio, Professor, (415) 338-7653, or email mraggio@sfsu.edu - Dr. Gloria Soto, Professor, email gsoto@sfsu.edu - Dr. Anusha Sundarrajan, Assistant Professor, (415) 338-7652, or email anusha@sfsu.edu - Dr. Betty Yu, Professor, (415) 338-3429, or email bettyyu@sfsu.edu - Academic Office Coordinator: Mallorie Desimone, (415) 338-1001, or <a href="mailto:e
+Please do not hesitate to contact the SLHS Department Chair and Faculty Advisors (Listed in alphabetical order by last name): - Dr. Michael Clarke, Assistant Professor, email michaelclarke@sfsu.edu - Dr. Laura Epstein, Professor and Chair, (415) 405-2170, or email lepstein@sfsu.edu - Dr. Teresa Gray, Associate Professor, (415) 338-1058, or email teresag@sfsu.edu - Dr. Victor Lugo, Assistant Professor, (415) 338-1001, or email victorlugo@sfsu.edu. - Dr. Marcia Raggio, Professor, (415) 338-7653, or email mraggio@sfsu.edu - Dr. Gloria Soto, Professor, email gsoto@sfsu.edu - Dr. Anusha Sundarrajan, Assistant Professor, (415) 338-7652, or email anusha@sfsu.edu - Dr. Betty Yu, Professor, (415) 338-3429, or email bettyyu@sfsu.edu - Academic Office Coordinator: Mallorie Desimone, (415) 338-1001, or email mallorie@sfsu.edu or slhsinfo@sfsu.edu